 Dogs: Our first dog was part German Shepard and part Bird Dog – and mama named him Butch.
 She got him when I was really small and we were living in Union Point.
 While I have no memory or photos of him, I’m told I learned to walk by holding onto his tail.
 He guarded me in the yard and “no one” came into the yard that he didn’t know, and often even who he did know, approached cautiously unless mama was in the yard also.
-Besides keeping people out of the yard, he also didn’t let me leave the yard… being part bird dog, he’d point you before he bit you; not sure if he actually bit anyone, but that’s what mama told me.
-He was my first play-mate and between him and me we broke almost all of mama’s little ceramic figurines.
-I’d pile them into his mouth, and he’d stand there just holding them, well until mama came in the room and yelled his name.
+Besides keeping people out of the yard, he also didn’t let me leave the yard… being one-part bird dog, he’d point you before he bit you; not sure if he actually bit anyone, but that’s what mama told me.
+He was my first playmate and between him and me, we broke almost all of mama’s little ceramic figurines.
+I’d pile them into his mouth, and he’d stand there just holding them, well until mama came into the room and yelled his name.
 That’s when they broke!
 If she yelled his name, he dropped them on the floor.
 I guess that’s why mama only had a few to survive; I have only one which survived the years.

 My little “one” figurine that has survived with me for sixty-five years of my lifetime.
 It was probably either bought in Memphis or in Union Point, where we first lived.
 This could possibly have been one of my “heirloom posts” but I chose to include it here.